mr-calvert/config-nvim/setup_notes.md

 ## Philosophy of external tool management
 Initially at least I've taken the attitude that I don't want my editor (vscode, jetbrains, nvim, whatever) to own my language tooling; I'd like all that stuff to be on standard paths and work on the command line as a peer to the IDE/editor.
 The exception is language servers.
 Those are tied tightly enough to the editor/IDE I'm fine having the editor manage it.

 Currently I'm leaning on homebrew on Macs for tooling management.
-We'll see how that goes.
+We'll see how that goes. *rust* is managed via rustup installed fully manually on MacOS.
+Would be interesting to see how best to do it for automatic vworkstation configuration.

 ## Squawk Sheet
 * gotestsum didn't download/install
-* nvim-treesitter.configs not found error whenever nvim starts
-* error when typing a live file system path in backtics
+* rust-analyzer seems to require a save to update the parse, others didn't.
+Not sure why, but it's slightly annoying

 # TODO configurations, research, languages, puzzles
-* Zig
-* Rust
-* Folding configuration esp driven by treesitter
+* Try to deploy on work laptop
 * Configure nvim with a keymap to close a buffer without killing the window it's in to keep my window configuration
-* cpp
-* python
+* Autosave?
 * Give some love to the key bindings.
 I like [leader][functional area][specific function] as a pattern.
 Testing under [leader]t is ok, but there's a bunch of cruft rn. [leader]s is good. gr? for LSP stuff makes no sense.
+* Setup zig source level debugging via codelldb. codelldb is a vscode extension, you need to install vscode then the extension, then grab it from vscode's private internals.
+See (old but comprehensive blog post)[https://eliasdorneles.com/til/posts/customizing-neovim-debugging-highlight-zig-debug-w-codelldb/] on the topic.
+* Folding configuration esp driven by treesitter
+* cpp
+* python
 * `delve` = go-lang debugger is currently installed via mason in `~/.config/nvim/lua/kickstart/plugins/debug.lua`, try to remove it and install via homebrew